jarrett/ns-embed-example/README.md

 code*.
 The username is the *author's* Number Stories username.
 (Remember that the user marked as the author isn't necessarily the one who uploaded the context.)
 The embed code is a string that you set when you upload the context.
-It must match the folder name in the layout pictured above.
+It must match the folder name in the folder layout pictured above.
 Embed codes should be all lower case, should not include special characters, and should use hyphens in place of spaces.
 For example, a context titled "Letters & Numbers" could have the embed code `letters-and-numbers`.

 When you embed a context, a few things things happen: